 - Reliable backlink data for each participating site, pulled from Majestic’s API.

 - Software tools and reports that let participants extract useful data.

 What’s the Cost?

 There is no cost to sign up for DisavowFiles.
-You share your disavow file with other members, and you get tools and reports for free.
+You share your disavow file with the other members, and you get the tools and reports that you need for free.

 To provide a crowdsourced database, we need disavow file data to produce useful results — and the more, the merrier.
 Crowdsourcing means that the more participating sites that join, the greater the benefit for all.
 So we’ve thrown the door open wide and invite as many SEOs and webmasters as possible to sign up.
 We have plans for additional upgrade features in the future.
 However, the basic service as it is launching today will be free forever.